 No knowledge of Greek and/or Latin is required; all texts will also be given in translation.
 An English translation of most relevant texts is available through the Digital Loeb Classical Library (e-resources, University Library)

 Paper C15 - Contemporary Christian Theology

 Paper Coordinator: Professor David Fergusson

 This paper will explore selected texts and themes from recent work in systematic theology.
-The Faculty Board may from time to time prescribe topics and texts for special study.

 Prescribed Topics: